2022 iSpoof fraud investigation: Method of fraud

+History of fraud

-The investigation began in June 2021, targeting a suspected organised crime group.
-The website allowed people to used caller ID spoofing to appear as if they were calling from legitimate bodies, which in turn enabled them to defraud victims - tricking them into handing over money, or providing sensitive information, such as banking passwords.
-Those behind the site are believed by police to have earned almost £3,200,000 in a single 20 months period.
+Those behind the site are believed by police to have earned almost £3,200,000 in a 20-month period.
 Globally, 142 people were arrested.
-Police are focussing first on UK users and those who have spent at least £100 of bitcoin on the site, as the total number of potential suspects is 59,000 - too many to deal with at the same time.
-In total, between August 2021 and August 2022, approximately 10,000,000 fraudulent calls were made via the website, with 3.5 million made in the UK.
+Police focussed first on UK users and those who had transferred at least £100 worth of bitcoin on the site, as the total number of potential suspects, 59,000, was too great to deal with at the same time.
+Between August 2021 and August 2022 approximately 10 million fraudulent calls were made via the website, 3.5 million of them in the UK.

-There were at least 4,785 victims who reported the crime to Action Fraud, with the highest loss to an individual as £3,000,000.
-In the UK, 70,000 individual phone numbers were targeted, and the Metropolitan Police estimate there are 200,000 victims in the UK.
-The average loss of those victims identified by Action Fraud is £10,000.
-Europol estimated that there was an estimated worldwide loss to victims in excess of £100,000,000.
+At least 4,785 victims reported the crime to Action Fraud, with the highest loss to an individual of £3,000,000.
+In the UK, 70,000 individual phone numbers are known to have been targeted, and the Metropolitan Police estimate that there had been 200,000 victims in the UK by November 2022; the average loss of victims identified by Action Fraud was £10,000.
+UK authorities estimated at the time that the worldwide loss to victims exceeded £100 million.

 Action by country

 Netherlands

 Netherlands Police came across iSpoof in an ongoing spoofing investigation.
 They discovered that the spoofing service was hosted on servers in The Netherlands.
 This resulted in a new investigation, completely focused on the service itself.
-Deconflicting with international partners turned out to be the start of a close collaboration with London’s Metropolitan Service which had their sights on the administrator residing in London.
+Deconflicting with international partners turned out to be the start of a close collaboration with London's Metropolitan Service which had their sights on the administrator residing in London.
 By means of a wiretap in Almere, the Netherlands Police gathered all calls made using the spoofing service.
 This resulted in insight into the users and how they work.
 Several forensic images of the server were taken over time and the databases were analyzed.
 Since then, several suspects have been identified and arrested in the Netherlands.
 The Dutch information about the criminal users has been shared with other countries making further investigations possible.

 Republic of Ireland

-Six people were arrested in the Republic as part of the investigation.
+Six people were arrested in Ireland in 2022 as part of the investigation.
 Seventeen locations across County Louth, County Meath and Dublin were searched, and 132 electronic devices seized.
 The Garda Síochána also identified 64 suspicious bank accounts.
-Detective Inspector Mel Smyth said that while the exact amount lost in the Republic of Ireland was unknown, it did run into the millions.
-He also explained that more searches and arrests would be carried out as the investigation unfolded.
+Detective Inspector Mel Smyth said that, while the exact amount lost in the Republic of Ireland was not known, it did run into the millions.
+He also said that more searches and arrests would be carried out as the investigation unfolded.